srechner/marathon/README.md

 ## Link against marathon:

 To use the functionality build in marathon, link against the libmarathon.so file.
-You will need the following other libraries:
+You will need the following other libraries installed:

 	gomp
 	pthread